 The Cosalá mining district is located in the east-central portion of the state of Sinaloa, Mexico.
 The town of Cosalá is approximately 240 km by road from Mazatlán.
 The Los Braceros process plant is about 6km east of the town of Cosalá.
-The Nuestra Señora mine lies 3.5km southeast of the mill while projects such as San Rafael, El Cajón, La Verde and La Estrella fall within a 10km radius.
+The Nuestra Señora mine lies 3.5km southeast of the mill while properties such as San Rafael, El Cajón, La Verde and La Estrella fall within a 10km radius.
 The district is accessible from the town of Cosalá via rural paved and dirt roads.
 All primary access roads can accommodate standard highway vehicles.
 Personnel are principally sourced from nearby population centres.

-Scorpio Mining's property in the Cosalá mining district consists of 70 mineral concessions covering approximately 24,657 hectares.
-The concessions occur in two non-contiguous blocks, and within both blocks are a number of areas of land that Scorpio Mining does not control.
-One such concession not controlled by Scorpio Mining lies immediately to the southwest of the San Rafael deposit and covers a portion of the El Cajón deposit.
-Scorpio Mining owns the concessions through its wholly owned subsidiaries, Minera Cosalá, S.A. de C.V. ("Minera Cosalá") and Minera Platte River Gold, S. de R.L. de C.V.
-Although five of the 70 concessions are subject to a 1.25% net smelter return royalty, the Nuestra Señora, San Rafael, and El Cajón resources do not extend onto any of these five concessions.
+The Company's holdings in the Cosalá mining district consist of 73 mineral concessions covering approximately 25,657 hectares.
+The concessions occur in two non-contiguous blocks, and within both blocks are a number of areas of land that the Company does not control.
+One such concession not controlled by the Company lies immediately to the southwest of the San Rafael deposit and covers a portion of the El Cajón deposit.
+The Company owns the concessions through its wholly owned subsidiaries, Minera Cosalá, S.A. de C.V. ("Minera Cosalá") and Minera Platte River Gold, S. de R.L. de C.V.
+Although five of the 73 concessions are subject to a 1.25% net smelter return royalty, the Nuestra Señora and San Rafael resources do not extend onto any of these five concessions.
 See also Risk Factors section relating to Mining Property and Title and Surface Right and Access.

-All necessary operating and environmental permits for current operations are operative.
+All necessary operating and environmental permits for current operations are in place.
 The Cosalá Operations are subject to applicable environmental regulation.
 For further detail for further detail see sections "Description of the Business - Environmental Protection" and "Risk Factors-Government Regulation and Environmental Compliance".